Inversion-NL/Toon-Android/README.md

 Install apk which can be found in the install directory

 ## How to use?
-1. Install the apk file (make sure you can install apps from unknown sources).
+1. Download APK from here: https://github.com/Inversion-NL/Toon-Android/blob/master/install/toon-v0.5.apk
-2. Press the settings icon
+2. Install the apk file (make sure you can install apps from unknown sources).
-3. Fill in the url of your Toon (e.g. http://192.168.0.1:1234)
+3. Follow the instructions in welcome screen
-4. (Optional) In advanced settings, use the redirect service
+5. (Optional) In settings -> advanced settings, use the redirect service
-5. (Optional) Fill in token.
+6. (Optional) Fill in token.
 Token will be placed in header "Api-Key".
-6. Restart the app
+7. Restart the app

 To use the app outside of your internal network you can use the following methods:
 1. Use port forwarding to Toon in router settings (not recommended).